SolarSistim/Quickdash/README.md

     }
 ```

-Theme settings:
+## Theme settings:

 Colors are set by CSS colors, example: "#242B33" or "black".

-- background-color: The CSS Background color of the entire app.
+- **background-color**: The CSS Background color of the entire app.
-- category-background-color: The background color of each category panel in CSS format.
+- **category-background-color**: The background color of each category panel in CSS format.
-- category-header-color: The background color of each category panel header in CSS format.
+- **category-header-color**: The background color of each category panel header in CSS format.
-- category-link-color: The color of each category link in CSS format.
+- **category-link-color**: The color of each category link in CSS format.

 Search settings:

-- enabled: Boolean, enables or disables the search feature.
+- **enabled**: Boolean, enables or disables the search feature.
-- provider: The name of the search provider, Example: Google, DuckDuckGo.
+- **provider**: The name of the search provider, Example: Google, DuckDuckGo.
-- url: The url prefix for the search provider.
+- **url**: The url prefix for the search provider.
 Example: "https://www.google.com/search?q=" for Google, or "https://duckduckgo.com/?t=h_&q=" for DuckDuckGo.
-- search_bar_color: The color of the border around the search bar in CSS format.
+- **search_bar_color**: The color of the border around the search bar in CSS format.

 # Editing categories & links

-Quickdash Settings:
+## Quickdash Settings:

 ```
     {